wmodes/blackrockstation/README.md

 ### Commands

-Here are the commands the signalbridge controller responds to:
+Here are the commands the signal controller responds to:

 - set go *direction*
 - set stop